 Conversations are a useful means of structuring communicative interactions among agents.
-The value of a conversationbased approach is largely determined by the conversational model it uses.
+The value of a conversation-based approach is largely determined by the conversational model it uses.
 Finite State Machines, used heavily to date for this purpose, are not sufficient for complex agent interactions requiring a notion of concurrency.
 We propose the use of Colored Petri Nets as a model underlying a language for conversation specification.
 This carries the relative simplicity and graphical representation of the former approach, along with greater expressive power and support for concurrency.
 The construction of such a language, Protolingua, is currently being investigated within the framework of the Jackal agent development environment.
-In this paper, we explore the use of Colored Petri Nets in modeling agent communicative interaction.